 Behavioral Health providers and/or physical health providers, who are treating a behavioral health condition, are responsible for appropriate referrals to the Family and Protective Services for suspected or confirmed cases of abuse.
+Health information must be shared securely, efficiently, and effectively between Members' PCP and BH Providers.
 Behavioral Health Providers must contact members who have missed appointments within 24 hours to reschedule appointments.